-Student family housing is available in 710 apartments on the St. George campus.
+35 Charles Street West, Front Office Student family housing is available in 710 apartments on the St. George campus.
 Priority for these unfurnished apartments is given to student families.
 The term "family" refers to students residing with their dependent children and to childless couples in a permanent relationship.
 The waiting period ranges from one to 2 years, depending on the type of accommodation requested.
 It is advisable to apply as soon as you are seriously considering attending the University.

-Community Safety Office
+Community Safety Office www.communitysafety.utoronto.ca 416-978-1485

-www.communitysafety.utoronto.ca 21 Sussex Ave., 2nd floor 416-978-1485 www.isc.utoronto.ca 33 St. George Street 416-978-2564
+21 Sussex Avenue., 2nd Floor